Planning for the future

 The Phillip Island or Cowes floating wetlands are part of a research pilot project with CSIRO and Blue Carbon Lab to determine how effective plants are, in our typical environment at improving water quality and reducing greenhouse gas emissions.

-Findings from this pilot project and the current state of knowledge in the-wider water industry, (including research projects elsewhere) are being used to inform the design of the King Road recycled water wetland storage design.
+Findings from this pilot project, a Teal Carbon Project for King Road completed by the Water Research Laboratory, (UNSW Sydney) and the current state of knowledge in the-wider water industry are being used to inform the design of the King Road recycled water wetland storage design.

 Wetlands for wastewater storage and treatment are designed for nutrient and pollutant removal mainly through UV treatment, plant uptake, natural filtration and sedimentation retention.